-Many employers do not trust their employees to do the right things when they’re working remotely.
+One of the top concerns over remote employees?
+Many employers do not trust them to do the right things when they’re working remotely.
 Which is a shame, because a number of studies have found that people working remotely are actually more productive.

 For a company to succeed with a remote work program, they need to re-focus from “spending work hours at work” to “spending work hours working.”
 Focusing on deliverables and outcomes, rather than the amount of time spent working, will result in improved focus and ultimately higher levels of productivity.

 Culture is an important part of any company, but it shouldn’t hold your company back from necessary change.
 Take a look at your company culture.
 Is it enabling your employees to succeed in any environment?
 Is it open to adapting when change forces your company to react?
 Or is it a foosball table in the lunchroom?

 In this era, companies with a shared group goal, one they can set achievements for, one that can capitalize on the benefits of adapting, will succeed.
 Companies with concerns over remote employees may obsess over tradition and ultimately deny the benefits of change.
 This may result in employee engagement, performance and retention consequences.

 One can make the same argument one thousand ways.
 But this isn’t an argument about what’s fair and what’s not.
 It’s just a matter of practicality.
 Some people have roles that require them to be on the road, or in factories, or in spaceships.
 How employees react to your company’s remote work policy will depend on how you roll it out.
 Remote work doesn’t have to be an all-in proposition – some people prefer to work one or two days per week in the office.